Sweater Weather: Music video

 There are two music videos for "Sweater Weather".
 The original video was released on March 28, 2012, but was later set as unlisted.
 The second music video for "Sweater Weather" was directed by Zack Sekuler and Daniel Iglesias Jr., shot in grayscale to go with their black-and-white theme, released on March 5, 2013.

 Influence

 Social media platforms regularly use the song's title or listening to the song as a shorthand for bisexuality, also citing it as a "bisexual anthem".
 Unpublished Zine said that the song has been made a bisexual anthem due to its exploration of intimacy, the lyrics' relative gender neutrality, the narrator's wearing of "bisexual" clothes, and the association of the song to other music popular on Tumblr upon its release — a time, reportedly, when many users were starting to express their bisexuality.

+Reception

+In mid-to-late 2020, the song experienced a resurgence in popularity due to it being used on the social media platform TikTok.
+The song gained over five million on-demand streams on Spotify within the month of November 2020.
+As of January 3, 2026, the song is the third most streamed on Spotify.
+In late 2023, for the 35th anniversary of Alternative Airplay, Billboard ranked the song as the 15th-most successful in the chart's history.